bump-sh/docs/src/_help/customization-options/operations-navigation.md

 Bump.sh offers several methods for sorting your API operations to provide a smooth and coherent reading structure based on tags or operation names and URLs.

-This setting is available under the "Customize UI" settings tab of a doc or under the "Customize UI" settings tab of the doc's Hub.
+From the “Customize UI” tab in your documentation settings, you can select a custom operations & navigation grouping mode between either “Automatic”, “By Path” or “By Tag”.

 ## Automatic